MA Ancient Mediterranean Civilisations

 You will also study Archaeology in Practice, which focuses on the contemporary practice of archaeology in the UK as well as internationally, providing an insight into the practical skills required of professional archaeologists.

-You will choose a further archaeology course and three courses on ancient history or classical art and archaeology from a wide range of honours-level courses on offer.
+You will choose a further archaeology course.
+On the Classics side of the programme you will choose three courses on ancient history or classical art and archaeology from a wide range of honours-level courses on offer.